KDE/documentation-develop-kde-org/content/hig/displaying_content.md

 - Tabs span the available width
 - Tabs show visible close buttons

 **Immutable** tabs are not modifiable by the user.
-They are for grouping settings or Contextual Toolview pages, and implemented with [Kirigami.NavigationTabBar](https://api.kde.org/frameworks/kirigami/html/classNavigationTabBar.html).
+They are for grouping settings or Contextual Toolview pages, and implemented with [Kirigami.NavigationTabBar](https://api.kde.org/qml-org-kde-kirigami-navigationtabbar.html).
 This control can be located above or below its view, depending on what makes the most visual sense.
 Make sure every page has unique controls and content.

-Regardless of the type chosen, all tabbed views should hide the tab bar when there's only one tab and implement [standard keyboard shortcuts for switching](https://api.kde.org/frameworks/kconfig/html/namespaceKStandardShortcut.html#a9262eb609e9ad994d7b913eb715e004e).
+Regardless of the type chosen, all tabbed views should hide the tab bar when there's only one tab and implement standard keyboard shortcuts for switching with [KStandardShortcut](https://api.kde.org/kstandardshortcut.html).

 On the desktop, tab views scale poorly beyond 4 or 5 tabs.
 And on mobile, they can become unworkable with more than just two.
 Consider a different switching control such as a sidebar if the user is expected to regularly interact with many tabs.